 - Marketing your brand and business on Facebook can truly help you reach new, potential customers.
 Facebook users exist all over the world—and many of them may not have heard about your brand yet!

 It's also very likely that your current customers are spending most of their time on Facebook.
 In fact, around 80% of all internet users use Facebook on a consistent basis.
-So, regardless of who your customers are, they are using Facebook.

 Beside's knowing that your ideal customers are likely active users of the platform, the benefit of marketing on Facebook for your business is that the platform offers the opportunity to engage or retarget them, which helps you to boost website traffic and drive sales.
 There is real potential, and value, for marketing on Facebook.

-You might also be surprised to hear that Facebook can be just as powerful for brands wanting to utilise the social media platform for B2B marketing and running successful campaigns.
+You might also be surprised to hear that Facebook can be just as powerful for brands wanting to utilize the social media platform for B2B marketing and running successful campaigns.
 If you thought LinkedIn was the only place that you could achieve this, think again.

-Business decision-makers spend 74% more time on Facebook than other people.
+In fact, business decision-makers spend 74% more time on Facebook than other people.
 The B2B space is quite competitive, but maybe B2B marketers could leverage Facebook more to help differentiate their advertising strategy from their competitors'.

 To put it simply: marketing on Facebook costs as much as you'd like to spend.
 You tell Facebook how much you would like to spend to reach or engage a certain audience.